Note: Preference will be given to applicants with Grade 11 or 12 academic English, math and physics.

 This is a U.S. Federal Aid Approved program.

-Earn an Electromechanical Technician Diploma in 2 years at Holland College.
+Earn an Electromechanical Technician Diploma in two years at Holland College.
 Learn how to install, maintain, troubleshoot and repair complex automated equipment.
 Learn about hydraulic/pneumatic systems, programmable logic controllers, electronics, microprocessors and more.

 In the one-year Precision Machinist program, you will learn how to take a mechanical blueprint and physically produce the part it describes.
 Learn to operate lathes, drill presses, vices, micrometers, and milling machines to create the precise component required by technical drawings.